 - For even divisibility with 4, check if the last two digits evenly divide with 4.
 Else look if the number ends with a 00.

-- Even the divisibility of 3 again is calculated while you all the digits of the number.
+- Indeed, even the distinguishableness of 3 again is determined while you all the digits of the number.
 The resulting figure needs to be a multiple of 3.

 - Divisibility for two holds good for numbers ending with a 0,2,4, 6, or 8.